UrbanSystemsLab/Geofabrik-OSM-Extracts/README.md

 ---

+#### ⚠️ UTF-8 Encoding Warning

-⚠️ **Encoding Warning**: Make sure that your console output and resultant file output is utf-8.
-JQ may not work as expected.
+ Make sure that the console output and resultant file output is utf-8.
+Otherwise JQ may not work as expected.

 **Windows Powershell Users**: Set output encoding to utf-8 [Reference](https://stackoverflow.com/questions/40098771/changing-powershells-default-output-encoding-to-utf-8)